jedrzejkubica/GBA-centrality/README.md

 ## Example usage of _GBA centrality_

-As input, GBA centrality takes an interactome SIF file, a Uniprot DAT file, as well as a list of known causal genes for the phenotype of interest.
+As input, GBA centrality takes an interactome SIF file, a Uniprot file, as well as a list of known causal genes for the phenotype of interest.

 Example usage for an infetility phenotype MMAF and parameters alpha=0.5, d_max=10

 ```
-python scripts/GBA_centrality.py \
+python GBA_centrality.py \
-  -i input/Interactome_human.sif \
+  -i interactome_human.sif \
-  --Uniprot_file input/Uniprot_output.tsv \
+  --uniprot_file uniprot_output.tsv \
   --alpha 0.5 \
   --d_max 10 \
   --patho MMAF \
-  1>output/scores.tsv \
+  1> output/scores.tsv \
-  2>output/log.txt
+  2> output/log.txt
 ```

 ## Validation of _GBA centrality_

-We put scripts and jupyter notebooks for validation in [dev/](dev/).
+We put all code for the validation of GBA centrality in [Validation/](Validation/).

 ### Python environment